 When it comes to prep, there’s one technique that will improve your speed and productivity above all others.
 Your knife skills can be less than amazing, your movement speed can be slower than it will one day be, heck, you can even look at the recipe 8 times and still get a beastly amount of work done.
 This technique is called, Systematic Destruction.

 What is systematic destruction and how is it so powerful?
 The main concept of systematic destruction is: complete one motion before you begin the next.
 Benefits of this technique are, less chance of cross contamination, no wasted time putting a tool down just to pick it up again, and increased chance to get into a groove.
-Some examples are: When peeling onions, the systematic approach would be, trim the stem of all onions, then halve them all, then peel them all.
-Or dicing potatoes would look like this, peel all potatoes, baton all potatoes, then dice them all.
+Some examples are: When peeling onions, the systematic approach would be, trim the stem and root of all onions, then halve them all, then peel them all.
+Or dicing potatoes would look like this, peel all potatoes, plank all Potatoes, baton all potatoes, then dice them all.
 In the case of the potatoes, you save time by not putting the peeler down, picking the knife up, and dicing one potato at a time.
 For the onions you can develop a groove by making the same cuts again and again, vs. trimming ends, halving, putting the knife down, peeling, picking the knife up and slicing.
 Time in prep is saved in seconds, systematic destruction saves seconds in terms of speed in prep through more groove time, and seconds lost putting down and picking up a tool.

-In terms of sanitation the systematic approach helps to be sure cross contamination occurs less, whether that’s the process of prep or the cycle of flipping a station.
+In terms of sanitation the systematic approach helps to be sure cross contamination stays down, whether that’s the process of prep or the cycle of flipping a station.
 It’s imperative that all food handlers have a strong sense of cleanliness and concern for the quality of food they are producing.
-The systematic destruction to flipping a station or emptying a sink is a standard that a cook is either taught or has taught themselves.
+Systematic destruction of flipping a station or emptying a sink is a standard that a cook is either taught or has taught themselves.
 Our approach would look something like this: Setting, prep task is complete, but we need a new board before we move to the next task.
 And because we prepped shrimp, which included deveining, we will need to be sure we sanitize the station on a whole.
-Remove board and towel, clean work surface and any exposed tools, replace sani towels and board.
+Remove board and towel, clean work surface and any exposed tools, replace sani towels and fresh board.
 How about an example of sanitation through good prep process?
 Gutting and cleaning fish is a particularly messy affair and getting the nasties on the meat can be easily overlooked.
 This is how you might move through this preparation: Prepare your work surface with lots of towels to absorb liquids.
 Gut the fish, rinse fish, clean work surface, filet fish, skin fish.
 You might be cleaning the work surface between each fish depending on the fish as some are slimier than others.
-Each kitchen will have its systematic approach to cleaning at the end of the night as well.
+Each kitchen will have it’s systematic approach to cleaning at the end of the night as well.
 Having a system or approach to how you accomplish any task will improve your efficiency and efficacy.

 Lastly, systematic destruction works in organizing your prep list as well.
 Generally, our rule is to have the biggest, longest tasks at the front.
 This allows you to multitask through long simmers or rising breads.
 But sometimes it is best to intermix small tasks that you can start and stop easily.
 For instance, if you need to flip grilling onions every 5 minutes for the next hour, you can also get some chop chop tasks done as well.
 Just be sure that when you are bouncing between tasks like this, that you are being conscious of cross contamination and that you are washing your hands appropriately.
 Master this skill and you will be so efficient that you may find yourself with an extra hour to grab prep for a teammate or time to develop the next menu, etc.